 Payroll is notified that an employee has elected to pay an A P C of £50 per month for the next 60 pay periods.
 This deduction should commence in the pay period following notification and £50 added each month in the Scheme year to the E A P C C A C cumulative for that job.

-Employers may agree to share the cost of A P C contracts either on a one off or regular basis.
-Except for S C A P C contracts taken out to cover the pension ‘lost’ during a period of unpaid leave of absence, the employer share can vary across employees but the combined amount in respect of any individual employee will be consistent throughout the contract.
+Employers may agree to share the cost of A P C contracts either as a one off payment or on a regular basis.
+For most APC contracts (excluding those taken out to cover pension ‘lost’ during unpaid leave), the employer share can vary across employees but the combined amount in respect of any individual employee will be consistent throughout the contract.

-Where a S C A P C contract is taken out to cover the pension ‘lost’ during a period of unpaid leave of absence, the cost is shared 1/3rd employee, 2/3rds employer.
-This applies for any individual period of absence up to 36 months.
-The cost of purchasing ‘lost’ pension for a period of absence beyond 36 months will be at full cost to the employee, unless the employer chooses to contribute towards the cost.
+Where a S C A P C contract is taken out to cover the pension ‘lost’ during an authorised unpaid absence, the cost is shared 1/3rd employee, 2/3rds employer.
+This cost-sharing arrangement applies to any single period of unpaid leave lasting up to 36 months.
+The cost of purchasing ‘lost’ pension for a period of absence beyond 36 months will be at full cost to the employee, unless the employer voluntarily agrees to contribute.

 Example 22: One off S C A P C payment